This page has, at a quick glance, a lot of major demographic information about Ireland.

 5. Irish Language

-Of those who speak it daily most do so in connection with education – surprisingly given the low number who say they can speak Irish it’s a compulsory subject in school and is taught to almost all students from when they enter school aged about 5 until they leave at about 18.
+Of those who speak it daily many do so in connection with education – it is surprising given the low number who say they can speak Irish that it’s a compulsory subject in school and is taught to almost all students from when they enter school aged about 5 until they leave at about 18.

 However the language is far from dead.

 In recent years there has been more championing of use of the language, with increased popularity of adult lessons and events popping up all around the country where those with even a little Irish have the chance to use the language in a social setting.
 Gaelscoileanna – schools were all teaching is through the medium of Irish – are increasingly popular.